Today, it felt like fall in my kitchen. The aroma of toasted pecans filled my home, and it was delightful. I seriously love fall baking.

 - Next, set up your rolling station.
 You can get about a dozen cookies from this Pecan Turtle Thumbprints Recipe; more if you make your balls a little smaller.
 Take a chunk of dough and roll it into a ball — try to make them as uniform as possible.
 Roll the ball around in the milk and then roll it around in the nuts, pressing down lightly so that the nuts stick well.
 Place it on the baking sheet and repeat this with the rest of the dough.

 - Before you place them in the oven, press your thumb down gently into it.
 These cookies don’t spread too much, so remember when you are arranging them and thumbing them.
 As a tip, hold the sides of the cookie gently when you make your thumbprint.
 This will prevent extra cracking.

-- Bake the cookies for 12-15 minutes.
+- The next stop in this Pecan Turtle Thumbprints Recipe is to bake the cookies for 12-15 minutes.
 My cookies were on the large side, so mine took close to 15 minutes.
 After they’ve cooled for a little, you might need to re-thumb them to emphasize the print.

-- I took them to my neighborhood cookout over the weekend.
-I kept them in a storage bag in the freezer beforehand (so they would survive the SC heat!) and labeled them with a Sharpie.
+- I took them to my neighbourhood cookout over the weekend.
+I kept them in a storage bag in the freezer beforehand (so they would survive the SC heat!) and labelled them with a Sharpie.
 (I’ve noticed that people don’t like to eat things when they don’t know what they are.)
 The cookies were popular at the gathering — southerners do love their pecans!